IBM/db2sock-ibmi/README.md

 A good thing!
 This will work fine without performance impact, because only APIs 'used' will be 'resolved' on first touch API.
-To wit, consider 98% of PASE applications are running as demons (php, node, ruby, etc.), and, use task repeatable CLI APIs (aka, connect, prepare/execute or query, fetch, related APIs), wherein, technically, repeatable tasks will 'dynamic resolve' to ILE/PASE API 'fist touch API' and re-use forever subsequent calls API.
+To wit, consider 98% of PASE applications are running as demons (php, node, ruby, etc.), and, use task repeatable CLI APIs (aka, connect, prepare/execute or query, fetch, related APIs), wherein, technically, repeatable tasks will 'dynamic resolve' to ILE/PASE API 'first touch API' and re-use forever subsequent calls to API (once and done).
 Metaphorically (conspiracy buffs), 'dynamic resolve' relative time first touch is a millisecond sneeze in a cosmic PASE language daemon job life of millions of milliseconds (not significantly measurable).